 All data in the official vehicle documents take precedence over this data.

 All data in these documents are valid for the basic model as offered in Spain.
-The vehicle data card included in the Maintenance Programme or the vehicle registration documents shows which engine is installed in the vehicle.
+The vehicle data card included in the inspection and maintenance schedule in the vehicles registration documents show which engine is installed in the vehicle.